altruios/namshubettulpa/public/namshubettuple/vows.md

 "Won’t look in, I’m not interested in that, just don’t be too long."
 *Rossin walked out of the bathroom and she shut the door.*
 *She turned on the faucet to the tub.*
-~For a moment she watched the water rushing out, swirling into the tub in chaotic waves.~ }
+~For a moment she watched the water rushing out~ ~swirling into the tub in chaotic waves.~
+}
 {
 *She closed her eyes.*